-“In the survey, we found that the flora and fauna and some ecosystems were very special in our forestry site at Mafalda.
-Therefore, we saved that part of the site from planting and since then this has been an important target of our conservation work in Uruguay,” explains Ivan Grela, UPM Forestal Oriental’s Coordinator of Biodiversity and Conservation.
+“In the survey done in the farm named Mafalda we found that its flora and fauna and some ecosystems were very special.
+Therefore, we reserved the part of the farm with the richest biodiversity and since then this area has been an important flagship of our conservation work in Uruguay,” explains Ivan Grela, UPM Forestal Oriental’s Coordinator of Biodiversity and Conservation.

 Increasing protected areas

-In Mafalda the size of the protected areas has been growing steadily rising from 1,000 hectares up to 1,550 hectares nowadays.
+In Mafalda the size of the protected areas has been growing steadily rising from 1,000 hectares up to the current 1,550 hectares.

-“UPM became the first and so far, the only private company to manage a protected area within the SNAP.
+“UPM became the first and so far the only private company to manage a protected area within the SNAP.
 Other industrial sectors including agriculture and cattle grazing have not adopted such initiatives.
-UPM remains the owner of Mafalda but it is also responsible of protecting the area in the region,” says Grela.
+UPM is responsible for managing EARU following the management plan agreed with the SNAP," says Grela.

 “Mafalda is also an important showcase for us to demonstrate that it is possible to protect nature and run successful forest operations in the same zone.
-In one part of the site we are fulfilling high nature conservation values and standards while having wood production in the other part.
+In this farm we are having a very important role in biodiversity conservation and having a sustainable wood production.
 This is an arrangement that people seem not to be very familiar with.”